wlm81/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 ```r
         missingValues <- sum(is.na(activityData))
 ```

-Total number of missing vlues in the dataset is 2304.
+Total number of missing values in the dataset is 2304.

 ```r